FIXED: Baldur’s Gate 3 Mod Manager Can’t Launch Game

 Click on “Properties”

-3. Now, click on the Installed Files section.
-Click on the Verify integrity of game files option to begin the process.
+3. Go to the Installed Files tab.
+Click Verify integrity of game files to start the process.

 Select “Verify integrity of game files” from the “Installed Files” section

-4. Wait patiently for the verification process to finish.
-It can take some time around 5-15 minutes, depending on where you’ve installed the game.
+4. Wait for the verification to finish.
+It can take 5–15 minutes depending on your drive and hardware.

 The verification process takes a little while to complete

-1. Open up the folder where Baldur’s Gate 3 is stored.
-You can do this by opening up the following path on the File Explorer:
+1. Open the folder where Baldur’s Gate 3 is installed.
+You can do this by opening this path in File Explorer:

 "The drive on which the game is installed":\SteamLibrary\steamapps\common\